|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See FXA long-term trend chart] A long-term downtrend had started on February 1, 2023 at 70.66 and reached 58.90 on April 7, 2025.
-FXA lost 11.76 points, or 16.64%, in 113 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 57.79 and resistance is at 67.64.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.
+Long-term trend: [See FXA long-term trend chart] A long-term downtrend had started on July 27, 2011 at 110.99 and reached 57.50 on March 18, 2020.
+FXA lost 53.49 points, or 48.19%, in 451 weeks.
+The chart has formed a Falling Wedge chart pattern.
+The downtrend resistance line (57.93) is broken.
+A broken support is considered to be a long-term bullish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Daily Technical Indicators: [See FXA daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
-Such crossover is considered a bullish signal.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following link to access Lane's Stochastic help.
-The daily MACD line is below its signal line since September 19, 2025.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term downtrend is getting weak.
+The daily MACD line is below its signal line since February 17, 2026.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
+The price touches the lower Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
 Price is close to the 50 Day Moving Average.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |